-Ideally, you should pay off all your cards every month.
+Ideally, you should pay off all your cards on time every month.
 If you can’t, your best plan is to attack your balances from highest interest rate to lowest.
 (Check your card agreements or ask your bank if you don’t know what your current rates are.)
 That’s because you may owe a lot of money on a card that’s actually charging a fairly low interest rate, but if you’re also carrying a smaller balance on a high-rate card, the smaller balance is actually costing you more money per dollar of debt.

 Want evidence?
 Let’s say you owe $3,000 on a balance transfer card charging 7% and $850 on a department store card charging 25%.
 If you just make the minimum payments on both cards, you’ll pay $198.88 in interest on the big balance over the next year—but you’ll pay $201.41 on the small balance.
 It’s a slightly extreme example, but you get the idea.
 (Naturally, if the big balance is also the high-rate balance, it’s going to be even more expensive, so do everything possible to pay it off as fast as you can.)